REALSDEALS/pcHealth/README.md

 1. Hardware Info - This program will check which hardware is in your PC.
 2. HWMonitor - This program will check the temperature of your hardware.
 3. ADW Cleaner - This program will scan for malicious software (adware, malware, spyware).
-4. DiskInfo64 - This program will check information about your HDD/SDD (serial etc.)
+4. CrystalDiskInfo - This program will check information about your HDD/SDD (serial etc.)
-5. CrystalDiskMark 8 - This program will test your HDD/SDD on possible malfunctions.
+5. CrystalDiskMark - This program will test your HDD/SDD on possible malfunctions.
 6. Prime95 - This program will stress test your CPU.
 Useful for overclocking and performance tests.
 7. Windows PowerToys - Makes configuration in- and around Windows a tad easier.
 Adds some new features to your Windows.
 8. Open the other menu, it's called 'Tools'.